etianl/Trouser-Streak/README.md

 - **Teleport:** Sets your position ontop of targeted block, within a possible reach of 64 blocks.
 Rarely can cause damage, be careful. ***EXPERIMENTAL*** (Credits to etianl :D)
 - **TPFly:** It is a purely setPos based flight.
 PointAndFly mode is based off the ClickTP and AirPlace code, credits to Meteor for that. ***EXPERIMENTAL, movement is a little weird lol.*** (Credits to etianl :D)
 - **TrailMaker:** Leaves blocks behind you in a trail.
 Has a place delay option to spread placement further apart.
 Select the blocks you want to use in the block list setting for it to work.
 (Credits to etianl :D)
+- **TrouserBlockESP:** A block esp module that uses chunk sections for block scanning.
+(Credits to etianl. :D)
 - **TrouserBuild:** It can build either horizontally or vertically according to a 5x5 grid centered on the block you are aiming at.
 Right click to build at the targeted location.
 (Credits to etianl, and to Banana for the checkboxes and idea. :D)
 - **ViewNbtCommand:** Returns the nbt data for the item in your hand in the chat box.
 There is also a Save option for the command that saves the data to a text file in your .minecraft folder in the "SavedNBT" folder.
 - **Voider+:** Replaces the world from the top down.
 (Credits to Allah-Hack) I added a 3x3 voiding script, a TP foward option for deleting strips, as well as options to set max and minimum height for voiding, and instead of just air it can do whatever block you want now too.